Skip to Content

 But never fear!
 Here are the essentials you need to know to make your flight arrival and departure logistics on your Disneyland trip much, much easier.
-(Note that this guide has been fully updated with pricing, rules and regulations as of the start of 2023 so you can have the most up-to-date accurate information to plan your trip!)
+This guide has been fully updated and fact-checked with pricing, rules and regulations as of early 2025 so you can have the most up-to-date accurate information to plan your trip.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)

-If you are not familiar with the geography of greater Los Angeles, it is important to learn a little bit before booking your flight.
+If you are not familiar with the geography of greater Los Angeles, it is important to learn a little bit about that before booking your flight.
 Southern California has a lot of airport choices.
-And traffic can be quite bad in LA.
+Traffic can be quite bad in LA.
 This means you really need to choose your airport carefully or you may find yourself stuck on the freeway rather than in line for Space Mountain.

 Here are the major airport options to consider when flying to Disneyland: